 Any historic artifacts pertaining to New Garden Township that you may want to donate to the Township please contact Ted Christie.

-Stop by the Township Building to view the 2016 Showcase “Then & Now".
+Stop by the Township Building to view the 2018 Showcase "Thomas Eakins in New Garden"

 New Garden’s Board of Supervisors adopted the “Historic Preservation Ordinance”.
 The ordinance objectives are to:

 - Protect historic resources in New Garden Township.

 - Identify all buildings and structures which are important to the culture, history and tradition of the citizens of New Garden Township.